 - 1. In the Developer Center, click the View menu, and then click Startpage. - 2.
-In the Developer Center, in the Recent Files panel, click the recently used item.
+In the Recent Files window, click the recently used item.
 The recently used item appears in the Developer Center.

 2.3.3 How to Access the Content Editor from within the Developer Center